What Exactly Inspires Sharing on Social Media?

 - I share things that inform my friends about things that matter to me

 - I share things that will elicit emotions in my friends

 - I share things that my friends will find useful

 At first glance, all of this is true, but also very generous.
 If you think about it honestly, much of it is about value.
-The value of you, in your own eyes and in the eyes of others, as a person attune with interesting things—a person with convictions and humor, who considers the world we live in.
+The value of you, in your own eyes and in the eyes of others, as a person attuned with interesting things—someone with convictions and humor who considers the world we live in.

 And if you push intellectual honesty a bit further, you'd admit that you share mainly for two reasons that are eminently "social" and closely related:

 - Reactions, retweets, comments, and discussions—which reinforce your self-esteem.

 - Increased visibility/popularity/influence—to your friends and/or professional circles, which increases your credibility and the volume of reactions that you are able to generate.

 All while putting in very little effort since you're simply pressing a button.
 That's the magic of social media.